 1. Idaho law relating to firearms and the use of deadly force, provided that such instruction is delivered by either of the following whose name and credential must appear on the certificate:

-(A) An active licensed member of the Idaho state bar; or
+(A) An active, senior or emeritus member of the Idaho state bar; or

 2. The basic concepts of the safe and responsible use of handguns;